 It’s best to buy tickets online before arriving.
 They accept e-tickets which is handy.
 Under 3 years old is free of charge.
 We spent most of the morning at Oceanario, there are plenty of other things to do nearby, we really loved the onsite gardens and green area outside the cafe.

 The cable car ride runs along the edge of the Tagus River and is just outside the aquarium.
-The views along the way are stunning of the pretty Vasco da Gama Bridge in the distance.
+The views along the way of the pretty Vasco da Gama Bridge in the distance are stunning.
 The 3/4 of a mile journey takes around eight minutes, allowing plenty of time to take in the scenery and snap pretty photos.
+This was one of our favourite things to do in Lisbon with children.

 Route 28 tram